cs231n/cs231n.github.io/aws-tutorial.md

 ---
 For GPU instances, we also have an Amazon Machine Image (AMI) that you can use to launch GPU instances on Amazon EC2.
-This tutorial goes through how to set up your own EC2 instance with the provided AMI.
+This tutorial goes through how to set up your own EC2 instance with the provided AMI. **We do not currently distribute AWS credits to CS231N students but you are welcome to use these snapshots on your own budget.**

 **TL;DR** for the AWS-savvy: Our image is `cs231n_caffe_torch7_keras_lasagne_v2`, AMI ID: `ami-125b2c72` in the us-west-1